cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 have a process running from this container, and we want to tear it down right now.

-What the right action is here depends on the container engine, but the exact choice is not really the point: once you've made your choice on how to handle this, the next step is to produce a test to make sure that the behaviour you've settled on for this scenario is stable across versions and configurations, and that requires being able to create and destroy D state processes for testing on demand, which is not something that it's immediately obvious how to do.
+The right course of action here depends on what's decided by those making the container engine, but the exact choice is not really the point: once you've made your choice on how to handle this, the next step is to produce a test to make sure that the behaviour you've settled on for this scenario remains stable across versions and configurations, and that requires being able to create and destroy D state processes for testing on demand.

 ## D states outside of I/O context